yalevras/obsidian/Brain/Work/Sport Mode.md

 Add a parameter in GNC_NISA_MGR_SharedData to know if we want to pause after

+When do we actually want to induce this pausing?
+Be able to VO_disable and reenable without returning things on

 case GNC_NISA_MGR_VO_PAUSE:

 1. Power on the MCU and arm it